Florence Cane: Therapeutic setting, population, and practice

 About her students, Cane said, "My work with the children is based on the belief that almost any little child can learn to draw or paint as naturally as to speak or write" (1931b).
 She reinforced the importance of developing and expressing identity through the creative process, and cautioned other adults with their interactions with creative children (1931a).
 It is critical for the parents and caretakers to be supportive.
 She described adults as being more conventional and precise with expectations for the product to have a finished quality, while the child does not.
-Childhood is described as a time where imagination is alive.
+Childhood is described as a time when imagination is alive.
 A child uses his strokes on a page as "shorthand symbols for what he wants them to be" (1931a).
 If the parent or caretaker is not supportive, for example frowning at the work or laughing at it, this will cause the child to lose confidence.
 When a child displays imaginative, self-expressive work for the critical adult, condemnation of the piece's technical efficiency is actually condemnation of the child.
 This in turn might make the children not express themselves creatively anymore.
 Instead, we should, "ask him about it with interest, and let the encouragement be in proportion to what it means to the child" (1931a).
 Praise should be just enough to sustain his belief in his efforts.

 Her theories also included external conditions and materials.
 Cane held the belief that Teachers are in charge of ensuring optimal conditions for creativity to flourish.
 The conditions Cane believed to be most favorable for children were white, bare walls; spacious, lighted rooms; and visible materials.
 Worried that her students would feel a sense of inferiority, she would not allow famous reproductions to be hung in the space.
 In her 1930 publication as she felt the comparison may be damaging to her students' self-esteem and original creative process.
 Later in her 1950 publication of The Artist in Each of Us, Cane retracted the statement that studio walls should be bare suggesting walls should be adorned with children's artwork.
 Sometimes some of the most "living" of the children's artwork would adorn the walls, those that she identified of being full of rhythm, color, and honest crudities that exemplified the effort put into them (1931a).
 Other decorations were used for specific directives and were typically brightly colored materials that were used for stimuli.

 Cane preferred crayons, chalks, tempera paint, and charcoal, believing these tools facilitated art that was "more broad and individual"., and supported children's freedom of thought and movement.